casasglobal-org/psymple/paper.md

 # Acknowledgements

-The collaboration between IDEMS International and CASAS Global is enabled by the McKnight Foundation's [Global Collaboration for Resilient Food Systems](https://www.ccrp.org/), grant number $23-149$.
+The collaboration between IDEMS International and CASAS Global is enabled by the McKnight Foundation's [Global Collaboration for Resilient Food Systems](https://www.ccrp.org/), grant numbers $22-341$, $23-149$, and $24-124$.
 The authors would like to thank the members of CASAS Global for their insights in developing the vision for a modern implementation of PBDM, and Brendan Fong and the rest of the Topos team in Berkeley for hosting a seminar that kick-started much of the shared vision of this work.

 # References